gradle/gradle/design-docs/internal-apis-made-public.md

 * Remove any plugin-related classes from the dependency `gradlePublicApi()`.
 * Introduce a new method for declaring a dependency on the public API of a core plugin.
+    * Identify _what_ the public API of a plugin really is.
     * The identifier parameter indicates the plugin which is the same that is used for applying a plugin.
     * The dependency on a plugin does not include the internal API of a plugin.
+    * External dependencies of a plugin need to be shaded but included in the JAR.
+    *
 * Indicate the breaking change in Javadocs and release notes.
 * Add sample project using both Gradle public API and the public API of a core plugin.
 * Update user guide, sample projects and guide.